StevenMDixon/IJScript/Readme.md

 ![badge](https://img.shields.io/badge/Version-1.0-green)

 What is IJScript?
-IJS is an attempt to write the most unreadable javascript code, and develope a style of formatting code that can be resused for multiple purposes.
+IJS is an attempt to write the most unreadable and short javascript code possible, and to develope a style of formatting code that can be resused.

-This entire repo was inspired by code golf and snarky comments.
+This entire repo was inspired by code golf.
 If you don't know what code golf is check out this link [code golf](https://dev.to/healeycodes/answered-what-the-heck-is-code-golf-48pi).
+It is worth noting that this entire idea is a subset of Code golfing because it relies on the same core idea.

 What does the **I** stand for in IJS?
 Incomprehensible, indecipherable or inconceivable.